docpile/MyDocpile/README.md

 MyCloud is a highly responsive, AJAX-only web file explorer that provides a native Windows-style layout directly in the browser.
 It features a rich set of file management tools, real-time media streaming, document previews, and an integrated SSH terminal.

 **Very Important Notice:** *None* - I repeat: *none* - of the MyCloud PHP code is to be stored within the www-root.
-From the very beginning, it was designed to completely live outside of www-root.
+From the very beginning, it was designed to, except a small index.php stub, completely live outside of www-root.
 This was a deliberate design decision to elimiate many security risks.

 ## 🚀 Features